damianham/jooxe_webapp/README.md

 the limit (e.g less than 100 managers) you get a drop down - otherwise it is an auto complete for you Jimmy.

-Oh let's talk about pluralization and singularization.
-Forget it Jimmy.
+OK let's talk about pluralization and singularization.

+Controller names are plural, model names are singular, table names can be either.

+Path "/user"
-Path "/user" routes to the index action of the UserController, the model is User and the database table should be called 'user'.
+    routes to the index action of the UsersController the model is User and the table name can be 'user' or 'users.

+Path "/user/123/edit"
-Path "/user/123/edit" routes to the 'edit' action of the UserController, the model is User and the database table should be called 'user'.
+    routes to the 'edit' action of the UsersController, the model is User, params[:id] == 123 and the table name can be 'user' or 'users.

-It might seem like a good thing to call a table that contains user records 'users' so humans can look at it and think "ahhhh isn't that nice".
-Well not if you are Dutch because then it should be called 'useren'.
-It's an unnecessary complexity with little real benefit.
+Path "/user/123/contacts/456/edit"
+    routes to the 'edit' action of the ContactsController, the model is Contact, params[:user_id] == 123, params[:id] == 456
+    and the table name can be  'contact' or 'contacts.

 Sequel ORM